TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Schedule

-(The organization structure lets you have everyone on your team have access as a group.
+The organization structure lets you have everyone on your team have access as a group.
 You can participate solo, too, you just need to create your own organization.
-If you participated before, you can reuse your organization, but you do need to register.)
+If you participated before, you can reuse your organization, but you do need to register.
+Organization registrations that do not submit to the conference are removed at the end of the cycle.

 Submitting an application will add you to Slack and the active participants' mailing list.
 On March 15th, NIST will announce a new password for the "active participants" portion of the TREC web site.
 We accept applications to participate until late May, but applying earlier means you can be involved in track discussions.
 Processing applications requires some manual effort on our end.
 Once your application is processed (at most a few business days), the "Welcome to TREC" email message with details about TREC participation will be sent to the email address provided in the application.

-Below is a brief summary of the tasks.
+Below is a brief summary of the TREC 2026 tracks.
 Complete descriptions of tasks performed in previous years are included in the Overview papers in each of the TREC proceedings (in the Publications section of the web site).

 TRECVID, TREC's sister evaluation of multimedia understanding, and TAC, TREC's sister evaluation of NLP, have been folded back into TREC.
-TREC 2025 has 11 tracks: AVS, BioGen, Change Detection, IKAT, Million LLM, Product, RAG, RAGTIME, ToT, DRAGUN, and VQA.
+TREC 2026 has 7 tracks: AutoJudge, Change Detection, Million LLM, RAG, RAGTIME, User simulation, and VQA.

 Track coordinators: